madmurphy/libconfini/MANUAL.md

 ### Storing the dispatched data

 In order to be as flexible as possible, **libconfini** does not store the dispatched data, nor indicizes them.
-This gives the developer the power to deal with them in many different ways.
+This gives developers the power to deal with them in many different ways.

 For small INI files a normal if/else chain, using `ini_array_match()` for